solidusio/solidus/core/README.md

 ## The Inventory Sub-System
 * `Spree::ReturnAuthorization` - Models the return of Inventory Units to a Stock Location for an Order.

+## The Shipments Sub-System
+* `Spree::Shipment` - An order's planned shipments including
+tracking and cost.

 Developer Notes
 ---------------